Rough Path Renormalization from Stratonovich to It\^o for Fractional Brownian Motion: Application in the fractional Black-Scholes model

-We continue the study of Example 4 in section \ref{example}.
-We want to study the It\^o fractional Black-Scholes model, fBS for simplicity, and its corresponding market.
-We want to show the market is arbitrage free under a restriction of the class of trading strategies.
-To this end, we first give the arbitrage strategy under Stratonovich fractional Black-Scholes market.
+In this section, we extend the study of Example 4 presented in Section \ref{example} by considering the It\^o fractional Black-Scholes model, denoted by fBS, and its associated market.
+Our goal is to demonstrate that the market is arbitrage-free when the class of trading strategies is restricted.
+To achieve this, we first provide an arbitrage strategy under the Stratonovich fractional Black-Scholes market.